yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

     * reorder RAID devices by moving to bottom the current selected device from 'Selected Devices'
   * and action 'Classify' is selected
     * shows a dialog to classify the RAID devices
+  * and 'next' is selected
+    * and there are not enough selected devices for the selected RAID type
+      * shows an error popup and does not allow to continue

 ##### *(pending) When we are in the dialog to classify the RAID devices*
 * shows a table with the columns: Device, Class